Thunaivan: Plot

 Velayudham (A. V. M. Rajan), an orphan and a devotee of Lord Murugan lives in the Murugan Temple of Pooncholai town with the support of the priest Ponnambalam (Senthamarai).
-The temple trustee (Major Sundararajan) cones for a special Pooja and notices the ruby stone missing in the deity's spear.
-He blames Velayudham and beats him and threatens to send him out of the town if it not returned by him the next day.
+The temple trustee (Major Sundararajan) comes for a special Pooja and notices the ruby stone missing in the deity's spear.
+He blames Velayudham and beats him and threatens to send him out of the town if it is not returned by him the next day.
 An upset Velayudham pleads with Lord Murugan for justice and since the stone could not be traced, Ponnambalam gives his relative contact in Coimbatore and tells him to leave the town to avoid getting any punishment from the trustee.
 The next day, Ponnambalam finds the ruby inside the temple and rushes to stop him but it is too late as Velayudham has already left by train.
 On reaching Coimbatore, he loses his bag containing the address of Ponnambalam's relative.
 Lost in a new place, he finds solace in a discourse happening there by Kirupananda Variar and believes that Lord Murugan will certainly help him.

 While buying Lord Murugan's portrait from Paramasivam (Nagesh) shop, Velayudham gets the address chit which he had lost and realises that the person he was supposed to meet is none other than Paramasivam.
 Velayudham gets a job from Bhama (Sachu), a fruit shop vendor close to paramasivam, and sells fruits on the roadside.
 He does very good business and saves up all the money.
 One day he gets help from Maragatham (Sowcar Janaki) in getting the money due from her friends, who try to cheat him.

 One day, Velayudham helps an old man (V. S. Raghavan) with epilepsy struggling at the Murugan temple.
 Velayudham's help and sincerity in taking care of the old man's briefcase full of money impresses him and he offers Rs.10, 000/- as a token of his appreciation.
 Using that money, Velayudham starts a fruit stall, which becomes successful.
 He later starts jewellery shop and many other businesses.
 He soon becomes a rich businessman in the city and helps many people with his wealth.